 Carrie clones, meddling executives and creative castrations.
 Welcome to the fascinating world of Friday the 13th Part VII: The New Blood

 Ultimately, the job went to Buechler, whose initial reaction when approached was something along the lines of, “Why?
 Didn’t you just make six of them?”
-Buechler was a special effects artist who had perfected his craft working for Charles Band’s now defunct, low-budget production company Empire Pictures, collaborating with cult filmmaker Stuart Gordon on gore-heavy horror flicks From Beyond and Re-Animator.
-He had also directed a few notable films of his own, Troll (1986) and Cellar Dweller (1988) becoming huge cult hits with horror fans.
-Despite his reservations, Buechler seemed like the perfect man for the job, and he put his heart and soul into the project, envisaging The New Blood as a stunt movie with plenty of grisly deaths and over the top action.
+Buechler was a special effects artist who’d perfected his craft working for Charles Band’s now defunct, low-budget production company Empire Pictures, collaborating with cult filmmaker Stuart Gordon on gore-heavy horror flicks From Beyond and Re-Animator.
+He’d also directed a few notable films of his own, Troll (1986) and Cellar Dweller (1988) becoming huge cult hits with horror fans.
+Despite his reservations, Buechler seemed like the perfect man for the job, and he put his heart and soul into the project, envisaging The New Blood as a stunt movie with plenty of grisly deaths and over the top action, something more along the lines of what audiences were accustomed to.
 Buechler, who passed away in March 2019, was loved by cast and crew members for his outward joviality and approachable manner, something he always maintained against outside pressures, but the tension between he and Sachs would only grow.
 In the end, it was a case of what could have been.

-Sometimes the film is so soapy you get a jolt every time Jason appears, reminding you that you’re in fact watching a horror movie and not an episode of Sweet Valley High guest starring a masked killer.
+Sometimes the film is so soapy you get a jolt every time Jason appears, a stark reminder that you’re in fact watching a horror movie and not an episode of Sweet Valley High guest-starring a masked killer.
 The characters in Jason Lives were throwaway, but they were in on the joke in a way that was charmingly transparent.
-In The New Blood we get conventional fodder of bland half-shades, a cast whose deaths mean less than zero ― except for Crews and token bitch Melissa, who is dispatched with such brute force you almost leap out of your seat and cheer when her plainly visible stunt double takes a header into the TV set.
-You know you’re watching something priceless when stunt doubles are this apparent.
-The late Susan Jennifer Sullivan is such an overactor you can’t help but love Melissa, who is certainly the pick of the bunch when it comes to the film’s younger cast members.
+In The New Blood we get conventional fodder of bland half-shades, a cast whose deaths mean less than zero ― except for Crews and token bitch Melissa, the latter decimated with such brute force you almost leap out of your seat and cheer when her plainly visible stunt double takes a header into the TV set (you know you’re watching something priceless when stunt doubles are this apparent).
+The late Susan Jennifer Sullivan is such an overactor you can’t help but love Melissa, who’s certainly the pick of the bunch when it comes to the film’s younger cast members.
 If you’re gonna do melodrama then crank the volume right up.
 It really is the only way.

 Melissa: Hey Nick, you still mad at me?